pyccel/pyccel/tutorial/ndarrays.md

      |error [semantic]: ex.py [4]| Incompatible redefinition (|a| real(10, 20) <-> real(10,))
     ```

-    This limitation is due to the way Fortran alloctable can't change the rank after declaration.
+    This limitation is due to the way Fortran allocatable can't change the rank after declaration.

 -   Can not assign ndarrays that own their data one another.